Ababwa/prj2/readme.md

 Multi-byte types are little-endian.

 ## Chunks
-The PRJ2 format if made up of "chunks".
+The PRJ2 format is made up of "chunks".
 Except for null chunks, all chunks have the following format:
 ```rust
 struct ChunkId {
     id_size: Leb128<i32>,